 Program eligibility is determined by class standing, which varies by program.
 Class standing is defined by the number of credits and is based on University of Minnesota Duluth definitions.
 Students may participate anytime after freshman year (or completing 24 college credits post completion of high school).
 Students may apply to a program during freshman year but must have completed freshman year in good standing, to participate in the program.

-Some programs may have on-campus requirements in addition to class standing requirements, in which case students must have completed a certain number of credits or terms at UMD prior to participation in the program, regardless of the total number of credits the student might have earned from other institutions or as a PSEO/College in the Schools student.
+Some programs may have eligibility requirements in addition to class standing, in which case students must have completed a certain number of credits or terms at UMD prior to participation in the program, regardless of the total number of credits the student might have earned from other institutions or as a PSEO/College in the Schools student.